-This course is now taught virtually, on GoToMeeting, by an Enthought trainer in real-time.
+This course is currently being taught virtually, on GoToMeeting, by an Enthought trainer in real-time.

 - The virtual version of this class will be taught over 5 half-days instead of 3 full days.
-The class will be taught in two 2 hour sessions each day from 9-11AM and 1-3PM MDT, with a 2 hour break from 11AM-1PM MDT.
+The class will be taught in two 2 hour sessions each day from 9-11AM and 1-3:30PM MT, with a 2 hour break from 11AM-1PM MT.

 The Python Foundations class will get you up to speed quickly on how to optimize your use of the Python standard language and key Python packages for data exploration, modeling, and analysis.

 - It begins with a one-day introduction to the Python language focusing on standard data structures, control constructs, and code organization.